In honour of World AIDS Day, we explore how an HIV-positive diagnosis can affect where and how you travel.

 During your trip

 - Never check your medication on flights!
-You don’t want to risk it getting lost in luggage.
+You don’t want to risk it getting lost in your luggage.

 - It may be worth hiding your medication and prescription when travelling to countries with strict HIV travel laws.